 What happens after the forgiveness period?

-Any loan amounts not forgiven at the end of one year is carried forward as an ongoing loan with max terms of 2 years, at 1% max interest.
-Principal and interest will continue to be deferred, for a total of 6 months to a year after disbursement of the loan.
+Any loan amounts not forgiven at the end of one year is carried forward as an ongoing loan with max terms of 5 years (for loans approved by SBA on or after June 5, 2020, based on the date SBA assigns a loan number), at 1% max interest.
+Principal and interest will continue to be deferred to the date that SBA remits the borrower's loan forgiveness amount to the lender (or, if the borrower does not apply for loan forgiveness, 10 months after the end of the borrower’s loan forgiveness covered period).
 The clock does not start again.

 Can I get more than one PPP loan?